NFL Playoff Picture: Updated seeds after Week 13

 4. New Orleans Saints (9-3)

 Sunday was huge for the Saints, whose victory over the Panthers gave them a season sweep over Carolina and in essence a two-game lead in the NFC South with four games to play.
-They also are up two games in the loss column over the Falcons, and will have a chance to bury them in the first of the teams' two late-season matchups in Week 14 in New Orleans.
+They also are up two games in the loss column over the Falcons and will have a chance to bury Atlanta in the first of the teams' two late-season matchups in Week 14 at New Orleans.
 The Saints don't have anything wrapped up yet, but they are in a commanding position in the division.

 5. Seattle Seahawks (8-4)